-Figure 8:7 Validation of VIS_AOD against Terra and AERONET AODs at each site: (a-b) correlation (R), (c-d) mean bias (MB), (e-f) root mean square error (RMSE), (g-h) percentage (%) of VIS_AOD within the expected error envelopes.
+Figure 7 Validation of VIS\AOD against Terra and AERONET AODs at each site: (a-b) correlation (R), (c-d) mean bias (MB), (e-f) root mean square error (RMSE), (g-h) percentage (%) of VIS\AOD within the expected error envelopes.

-3.3.4 Discussion and uncertainty analysis
+590 3.3.4 Discussion and uncertainty analysis

-The atmospheric visibility is a horizontal physical quantity, while AOD is a column-integrated physical quantity.
-We have linked the two variables together using machine a learning methods, which partially compensates for the scarcity of AOD data.
+The atmospheric visibility is a horizontal physical quantity, while AOD is a column-integrated 591 physical quantity.
+We have linked the two variables together using machine learning methods, which 592 593 partially compensates for the scarcity of AOD data.
 However, we have to face some limitations.
 Although the boundary layer height is considered, it is not sufficient.
-Pollutants such as smoke from biomass burning, dust, volcanic ash, and gas-aerosol conversion of sulfur dioxide to sulfate aerosols in the upper and lower troposphere can undergo long-range aerosol transport under the influence of circulation.
-The pollution transport and aerosol conversion processes above the boundary layer are still significant and cannot be ignored (Eck et al., 2023).
-Compared to surface visibility, bias occurs when the aerosol layer rises and affects AERONET measurements and MODIS retrievals.
-Therefore, it should be considered when using this data.
-If there were sufficient historical vertical aerosol measurements with high temporal and spatial resolution, the results of this data would be greatly improved.
-Although some studies use aerosol profiles from pollution transport models or assumed profiles as substitutes for observed profiles (Li et al., 2020; Zhang et al., 2020), the biases introduced by these non-observed profiles are still significant.
+Pollutants such as smoke from 594 595 biomass burning, dust, volcanic ash, and gas-aerosol conversion of sulfur dioxide to sulfate aerosols 596 in the upper and lower troposphere can undergo long-range aerosol transport under the influence of 597 circulation.
+The pollution transport and aerosol conversion processes above the boundary layer are 598 still significant and cannot be ignored (Eck et al., 2023).
+Compared to surface visibility, bias occurs 599 when the aerosol layer rises and affects AERONET measurements and MODIS retrievals.
+Therefore, 600 it should be considered when using this data.
+If there were sufficient historical vertical aerosol measurements with high temporal and spatial resolution, the results of this data would be greatly 601 602 improved.
+Although some studies use aerosol profiles from pollution transport models or assumed 603 profiles as substitutes for observed profiles (Li et al., 2020; Zhang et al., 2020), the biases introduced 604 by these non-observed profiles are still significant.

-In machine learning, we used MODIS Aqua AOD as the target value for the model because the validation results for MODIS C6.1 productsproduct have a correlation coefficient of 0.9 or higher with AERONET AOD onat the daily scale (Wei et al., 2019; Wei et al., 2020).
-Compared to AERONET, MODIS AOD provides more sample data with a high global coverage.
-However, apart

-- 693 from modeling errors, the systematic biases and uncertainties of MODIS Aqua AOD cannot be 694 ignored (Levy et al., 2013; Levy et al., 2018; Wei et al., 2019).
-Averaging over time scale can reduce representation errors effectively, and emission sources and orography can increase representation 695 696 errorsAveraging over time scale significantly reduces systematic errors but cannot diminish errors 697 caused by emission sources and terrain.
-Therefore, the strong correlation at monthly and annual 698 scales indicates a substantial reduction in errors (Schutgens et al., 2017).
-Therefore, the strong 699 correlation at monthly and annual scales indicates a substantial reduction in errors.
-This is also one 700 of the reasons why this dataset shows stronger correlation with Terra AOD and weaker correlation with AERONET in validation.
-701 - The spatial matching between meteorological stations and AERONET sites may cause some biases. - AERONET sites are usually not co-located with meteorological stations in terms of elevation and - 704 horizontal distance, this is another reason for the weak correlation between VIS_AOD and - 705 AERONET AOD.
+- 605 In machine learning, we used MODIS Aqua AOD as the target value for the model because the validation results for MODIS C6.1 products have a correlation coefficient of 0.9 or higher with 606 AERONET AOD at the daily scale (Wei et al., 2019; Wei et al., 2020).
+Compared to AERONET, 607 608 MODIS AOD provides more sample data with a high global coverage.
+However, apart from 609 modeling errors, the systematic biases and uncertainties of MODIS Aqua AOD cannot be ignored (Levy et al., 2013; Levy et al., 2018; Wei et al., 2019).
+Averaging over time scale significantly 610 reduces systematic errors but cannot diminish errors caused by emission sources and terrain.
+611 612 Therefore, the strong correlation at monthly and annual scales indicates a substantial reduction in errors (Schutgens et al., 2017).
+This is also one of the reasons why this dataset shows stronger 613 614 correlation with Terra AOD and weaker correlation with AERONET in validation. - 615 The spatial matching between meteorological stations and AERONET sites may cause some biases.
+AERONET sites are usually not co-located with meteorological stations in terms of elevation and 616 horizontal distance, this is another reason for the weak correlation between VIS AOD and 617 AERONET AOD.
 The meteorological stations are located at the airport.
-Different horizontal - distances may result in meteorological stations and AERONET sites being located on different - surfaces (such as urban, forest, mountainous).
-Differences in site elevation significantly impact the - relationship between AOD and measured visibility.
-When the AERONET site is at a higher elevation - 709 than the meteorological station, there may be fewer measurements of aerosols over the sea at the - 710 AERONET site. - 711 Different pollution levels and station elevation affect the AOD derived from visibility.
-The elevation - 712 difference and distance between meteorological stations and AERONET sites also have an impact - on the validation results.
-Therefore, the error and performance of different AERONET AOD values, - station elevation, and distance were are analyzed.
+Different horizontal 618 619 distances may result in meteorological stations and AERONET sites being located on different 620 surfaces (such as urban, forest, mountainous).
+Differences in site elevation significantly impact the 621 relationship between AOD and measured visibility.
+When the AERONET site is at a higher elevation than the meteorological station, there may be fewer measurements of aerosols over the sea at the 622 AERONET site.
+623 - 624 Different pollution levels and station elevation affect the AOD derived from visibility.
+The elevation - 625 difference and distance between meteorological stations and AERONET sites also have an impact - on the validation results.
+Therefore, the error and performance of different AERONET AOD values, - 627 station elevation, and distance were analyzed.